nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 #### Add Network requester to an existing Gateway

-If you already [upgraded](./maintenance.md#upgrading-your-node) your Gateway to the [newest version](./gateway-setup.md#current-version) and initialised without a Network requester, you can easily change its functionality to Exit Gateway with a command `setup-network-requester`.
+If you already [upgraded](./maintenance.md#upgrading-your-node) your Gateway to the [latest version](./gateway-setup.md#current-version) and initialised without a Network requester, you can easily change its functionality to Exit Gateway with a command `setup-network-requester`.

 See the options: